zenml-io/zenml/docs/book/getting-started/deploying-zenml/cli.md

 project_id: The project in GCP to deploy the server to. region [europe-west3]: The GCP region to deploy to.

-create_cloudsql [true]: Whether to create an CloudSQL database. cloudsql_name [zenmlserver]: The name of the CloudSQL instance to create db_name [zenmlserver]: Name of CloudSQL database to create. db_instance_tier [db-n1-standard-1]: Instance class of CloudSQL database to create.
+cloudsql_name [zenmlserver]: The name of the CloudSQL instance to create db_name [zenmlserver]: Name of CloudSQL database to create. db_instance_tier [db-n1-standard-1]: Instance class of CloudSQL database to create.